tuckercp/tuckercp/README.md

 ## 👨🏻‍🦰 About Me

 Welcome to my page!
-My name is Corey and I'm an operations manager who understands the tremendous value that data can bring to an organization.
+My name is Corey and I'm operations manager who understands the tremendous value that data can bring to an organization.
 In my current role, I've seen firsthand how the power of data analysis can be leveraged to make informed, high-impact, data-driven decisions. 📊

 ### 🎯 Skills